 I have been married to my wife Beth, who is a middle school math teacher, for 33 years and we have three grown children.
 My motivation to run for the House seat in the 14th Congressional District of Illinois, where my family has lived since 2008, is that I do not want our children and their generation to grow up in a world where there is no middle class, where the government is broke, and where the environment of the planet is being destroyed.
 I feel I have been very fortunate in my life and career and like many of you, I feel that something needs to be done to change what is going on.

 My parents were immigrants from Europe.
 My father spent his career working on an assembly line in an automobile engine plant to provide us with what was then a middle-class lifestyle.
 Those types of jobs have now been automated in a trend that will continue to accelerate.
-We will need new, open-minded leadership to make sure that everyone benefits from our increased productivity, not just the shareholders.
+We will need new, open-minded leadership to make sure that everyone benefits from our increased productivity, not just the 1%.

 I am passionate about what I do and I will vigorously fight our closed-minded representatives in Washington to fix our easily solvable problems and to bring prosperity back to our middle class.